eonist/eonist.github.io/_posts/_2024-01-31-data-flow-in-swiftui.md

 My notes on data flow in swiftui <!--more-->

+ merge this with the other data flow post

 ### ⭐ Source of truth (Model)
 Every piece of data that you read in your view hierarchy has a source of truth, and it should always have a single source of truth
 **@State**